epord/SIA/TP3/README.md

 See the comments within `example.properties` which extensively document what each option does. **NOTE:** Not all settings are read for a particular run (eg. `*.selection.second.*` properties are only read when Boltzmann or Ranking is chosen as second method)

+# Output
+When the program reaches to an end, the console will show the best warrior's fitness found and will output two files: